Myanmar Water Festival and Burmese New Year Tour

 Morning

-• Prepare your ammunitions (water balloons) and get ready for the craziest walking tour of your life, for today is the day when the real water throwing begins!
+• Prepare your ammunitions (water balloons/water guns) and get ready for the craziest walking tour of your life, for today is the day when the real water throwing begins!
 People take to the streets armed with buckets, hoses, and water guns, and everyone gets soaked.

 • That won’t prevent us – quite the contrary – from exploring the city centre and its fabulous mix of architecture and sites.
 The streets are filled with historical buildings many of which have a faded colonial charm not seen elsewhere in Asia.
 You’ll learn about the fascinating history of the city as well as get a taste of the more modern side of it.

-• We’ll check out the stunning Kandawgyi Lake, Reclining Buddha, and Temples (pack trousers or a skirt that cover the knees, and something to cover your shoulders).
+• We’ll check out the stunning Kandawgyi Lake, Reclining Buddha, and Temples (pack trousers or a skirt that cover the knees, and something to cover your shoulders), the city hall with the Maha Bandula park, and the Bogyoke market.

 • We’ll also see the Kandawgyi Lake, where dozens of water spraying stations and stages are built for the festival.